liam-wiltshire/talks/scaling/content.md

 - Every single customer has one or more web stores - these are unique to each customer in that it shows their products, categories and content, and on the paid plans they can build their own themes and templates as well

-- At the moment we have a little more than 475,000 of these
+- At the moment we have around 500,000 of these

 ---